afsc-assessments/ebswp_2023/doc/EBSpollock.md

 being a third consecutive  year with significant abundances found outside of the standard survey area.

-2. It appears that recruitment has dropped since the 2013 year class and this is expected to reduce spawning biomass below $B_{MSY}$ by 2021.
+2. Recruitment since the 2013 year class is below average and this is expected to reduce spawning biomass below $B_{MSY}$ by 2021.

 3. The BTS data continue to show low abundances of pollock aged 10 and older (Table \ref{tab:bts_age}).
 Historically there had been good representation of older fish in data from this survey.
-This is somewhat expected given the poor year-classes observed during the period 2000--2005.

 5. The multispecies model suggests that the $B_{MSY}$ level is around 2.9 million t instead of the  2.1 million t estimated in the